What can we do for you?

 - Witnessing a parent’s signature on letter of consent to travel / letter of authorisation to travel / letter of authorisation to travel

 Usually, a person needing the services of a Commissioner for Oaths will already have a blank form which was given to them by some agency/company/person, but if not then David O’Sullivan Cork Commissioner for Oaths carries forms that can be used for many situations.

-Such as an envelope, which is useful as some customers have urgent business
+Such as an envelope, which is helpful as some customers have urgent business

 Sale of Postage stamps at face value

 Printing (prior to visit)

 Customers can email any documents which they need to be printed to Cork@CommissionerForOaths.ie